public relations

 Continue reading →

-Earlier this week, a team of researchers at the Massachusetts Institute of Technology (MIT) Media Lab announced their development of an imaging system that can capture the equivalent of half a trillion pictures per second:
+Researchers at the Massachusetts Institute of Technology (MIT) Media Lab announced this week that they have developed an imaging system capable of capturing half a trillion pictures per second.

 We have built an imaging solution that allows us to visualize propagation of light.
 The effective exposure time of each frame is two trillionths of a second and the resultant visualization depicts the movement of light at roughly half a trillion frames per second.